adolfoalvarez/adolfoalvarez.github.com/_posts/2015-05-15-connect-share-enjoy-r-communities.md

 <a href="https://plus.google.com/communities/117681470673972651781" target="_blank">**Google plus**</a>

-With more than 11500 members, this is a very active community.
+With more than 11500 members, "Statistics and R" is a very active community.
 It works as a news aggregator, their posts are organized into 10 categories including visualization, blog posts, or big data, and users can like ("+1"), comment, or "reshare" the content.
 You can also look for help and publish questions (but as it administrator claims: "Providing a minimally reproducible example").

 <a href="http://stackoverflow.com/questions/tagged/r" target="_blank">**Stackoverflow**</a>